NewsLocal News

 “They can cover areas that we may not be able to get into,” Moore added.

-Matthew was last seen Friday, Aug.
-8. Matthew’s car was found on Sunday Aug.
-10, with no gasoline or Mathews, leading search teams to comb through over 700 square miles of rugged terrain.
+Matthew was last seen on Aug.
+8. Matthew’s car was found on Aug.
+10, with no gasoline or Matthews, leading search teams to comb through over 700 square miles of rugged terrain.

 Search and rescue

-“We’re going to search every inch we can,” Moore confirmed.
+“We’re going to search every inch we can,” Moore said.

-While authorities are following several leads in the case, none have resulted in any significant findings yet.
+While authorities are followed several leads in the case, none resulted in any significant findings yet.

 Patretia's son, Tony Trout, expressed deep gratitude for the community's support during this distressing time.